Degiacomi-Lab/molearn/README.md

 `conda install molearn -c conda-forge` or the much faster `mamba install -c conda-forge molearn`

+We advise the installation is carried out in a new environment.

 #### Clone the repo and manually install ####

 Manual installation requires the following three steps: